 There are limitations in machine learning features that affect Kibana.
 For more information, refer to Machine learning.

-This functionality is experimental and may be changed or removed completely in a future release.
-Elastic will take a best effort approach to fix any issues, but experimental features are not subject to the support SLA of official GA features.
-You can also upload a CSV, NDJSON, or log file (up to 100 MB in size).
-The machine learning features identify the file format and field mappings.
-You can then optionally import that data into an Elasticsearch index.
+This functionality is in technical preview and may be changed or removed in a future release.
+Elastic will work to fix any issues, but features in technical preview are not subject to the support SLA of official GA features.